ARYA

 Systems Thinking

-With the insights from the in-depth interviews and data collected during the interactive workshop, me and my team mapped the current service journey of parents from pre pregnancy, pregnant, preparing for pregnancy, parental leave and post parental leave to identify the touchpoints and the gaps in the current SPL journey.
-Interestingly, the journey of birth mother and non-birthing partner was combined which helped us discover how the system lacks the engagement of non-birthing partner at multiple touchpoints in the journey which supports the maternity leave route.
+With the insights from the in-depth interviews and data collected during the interactive workshop, we mapped the current service journey of parents from pre pregnancy, pregnant, preparing for pregnancy, parental leave and post parental leave to identify the touchpoints and the gaps in the current SPL journey.

-With the insights from the in-depth interviews and data collected during the interactive workshop, me and my team mapped the current service journey of parents from pre pregnancy, pregnant, preparing for pregnancy, parental leave and post parental leave to identify the touchpoints and the gaps in the current SPL journey.
-Interestingly, the journey of birth mother and non-birthing partner was combined which helped us discover how the system lacks the engagement of non-birthing partner at multiple touchpoints in the journey which supports the maternity leave route.
+With the insights from the in-depth interviews and data collected during the interactive workshop, we mapped the current service journey of parents from pre pregnancy, pregnant, preparing for pregnancy, parental leave and post parental leave to identify the touchpoints and the gaps in the current SPL journey.

-With the insights from the in-depth interviews and data collected during the interactive workshop, me and my team mapped the current service journey of parents from pre pregnancy, pregnant, preparing for pregnancy, parental leave and post parental leave to identify the touchpoints and the gaps in the current SPL journey.
-Interestingly, the journey of birth mother and non-birthing partner was combined which helped us discover how the system lacks the engagement of non-birthing partner at multiple touchpoints in the journey which supports the maternity leave route.
+With the insights from the in-depth interviews and data collected during the interactive workshop, we mapped the current service journey of parents from pre pregnancy, pregnant, preparing for pregnancy, parental leave and post parental leave to identify the touchpoints and the gaps in the current SPL journey.

 Need for Early Awareness: I identified that the antenatal classes come too far down the line to make parents aware.
 Parents needed awareness and prompting much earlier to even consider SPL as a viable option.
 There is a clear gap in the support provided by the government in this area.
-This helped us identify the scope for early awareness during midwife appointment.
+This helped team identify the scope for early awareness during midwife appointment.

 Siloed Planning: There is a lack of discussions around family values and planning and both the parents end up planning their leave in silos based on their individual policies following the maternity leave route which leaves the birth mother to solo project manage.
 This identified the need for active discussion on family values and joint planning to even consider SPL as an option.

 Need for Early Awareness: I identified that the antenatal classes come too far down the line to make parents aware.
 Parents needed awareness and prompting much earlier to even consider SPL as a viable option.
 There is a clear gap in the support provided by the government in this area.
-This helped us identify the scope for early awareness during midwife appointment.
+This helped team identify the scope for early awareness during midwife appointment.

 Siloed Planning: There is a lack of discussions around family values and planning and both the parents end up planning their leave in silos based on their individual policies following the maternity leave route which leaves the birth mother to solo project manage.
 This identified the need for active discussion on family values and joint planning to even consider SPL as an option.

 Need for Early Awareness: I identified that the antenatal classes come too far down the line to make parents aware.
 Parents needed awareness and prompting much earlier to even consider SPL as a viable option.
 There is a clear gap in the support provided by the government in this area.
-This helped us identify the scope for early awareness during midwife appointment.
+This helped team identify the scope for early awareness during midwife appointment.

 Siloed Planning: There is a lack of discussions around family values and planning and both the parents end up planning their leave in silos based on their individual policies following the maternity leave route which leaves the birth mother to solo project manage.
 This identified the need for active discussion on family values and joint planning to even consider SPL as an option.